-Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education is enough?"
+Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education enough?"

 I struggled with this notion quite often, even after being educated at home for many years.
 It took some profound experiences to finally convince me to hang up the phone and never listen to those voices again.